-Laying Advice – A step by step guide to laying your greener lawn!
+Laying Advice – Our step by step guide to laying your Greener Lawn!

 To start your soil preparation you must spray all old grasses and weeds with herbicide so that the ground is clean.
 You can use Roundup or another similar herbicide to do this around 7 to 10 days prior to the commencement of any ground preparation.
 The Ideal soil pH for turf grass is 5.5 to 6.5.
 Soil pH kits and herbicides are inexpensive and can be purchased at most Bunnings stores or from your local nursery.